 If you check the option Require Password Change After Recovery/Reset, then when the user logs back in after the password email, they will be required to change their password.
 This is recommended.

 In addition to strong password storage, and recovery options, you can apply extra levels of security.
 SSL encryption is very important for all sensitive traffic.
-The Password Strength Regular Expression setting can be used to ensure that users choose harder-to-guess passwords, and if you don't want to go that far, even something as simple as enabling Show Password Strength On Registration Page can be quite effective in encouraging users to pick better passwords.
+The Password Strength Regular Expression setting can be used to ensure that users choose harder-to-guess passwords (not necessarily harder-to-crack passwords, see below).